 XCode | Apple | Console executable, GUI application, shared library, static library | Yes | GUI apps also emit storyboard / assets; Intel32 and Wasm architectures are unsupported |

-VisualStudio2022 / VisualStudio2019 | Windows | Console executable, GUI application, shared library, static library | No | The repository defaults to VS2022, but VS2019 generation is still available |
+VisualStudio2022 / VisualStudio2019 | Windows | Console executable, GUI application, shared library, static library | No | Explicit generated-project workflow for Visual Studio |

-Make | Apple, Linux | Console executable, GUI application, shared library, static library | Yes on clang-style flows | GCC builds still compile, but Makefile-side compile database generation is unavailable there |
+Make | Apple, Linux | Console executable, GUI application, shared library, static library | Yes on clang-style flows | Explicit generated-project workflow for Make; GCC builds still compile, but Makefile-side compile database generation is unavailable there |

 The standalone backend is selected through SC::Build::Generator::Native.